VojtaStavik/VojtaStavik.com-Articles/_posts/2017-11-14-namespace-all-the-things.md

 Swift has module defined namespaces so name prefixes are not needed anymore. *I have to say I miss them.
 Having your initials as a part of your class' name brings a strangely satisfying feeling of ownership.*

-**Let's do a little thought experiment.** ```UITableView``` is one of the keystones of iOS development.
+**Let's do a little thought experiment.** ```UITableView``` is one of the cornerstones of iOS development.
 Introduced in iOS 2.0, it's one of the oldest API we still actively use.
 What could ```UITableView``` API names look like if it was introduced in 2017 with Swift only support?
 Let's play around with namespacing.

 <!-- more -->